Birth Control Bingo: the Contraceptive Implant

 Additional Sources for Effectiveness Ratings and Use:

-A backup method of birth control should be used after insertion of the implant for two weeks before using the implant alone.
-One implant is effective for three years, and if a woman wants to stop using it, she can just have it removed.
-For those wishing to become pregnant, once removed, women will resume their normal fertility cycles.
+A backup method of birth control is generally advised after insertion of the implant for seven days before using the implant alone.
+One implant is effective for three years, and if a person wants to stop using it, they can just have it removed.
+For those wishing to become pregnant, once removed, people will resume their normal fertility cycles.

 Pros of the implant include not having to think about a method for as long as three years at a time, a very high level of effectiveness, no chance of user error, reduction of painful periods, and a method which doesn't interrupt sexual activities.

-The biggest complaint most women have with the implant is due to unpredictable spotting or bleeding which, for some, may be a constant.
-Some women may stop getting their periods, and may have very irregular periods; some may have heavier, longer periods than usual.
+The biggest complaint most users have with the implant is due to unpredictable spotting or bleeding which, for some, may be very frequent.
+Some people may stop getting their periods, and may have very irregular periods; some may have heavier, longer periods than usual.
 Other unfavorable side effects may include those typical with many hormonal methods like weight gain, vaginal dryness, reduction of sex drive, nausea or an increase in headaches.
 The implant can pose cardiovascular risks, irritation of the injection site, difficulty in removing the implant, and some people are not good candidates for the implant, possibly including diabetics, those with high blood pressure, those suffering from depression or epilepsy.
 Some other medications or drugs may reduce the effectiveness of the implant.

 For more information about Implanon, see:

-When Good Birth Control Does Bad Things: It's very unlikely that an implant will fail, but if used with a medication or other srud that can decrease effectiveness it may fail, and if a woman does not get a new implant in time when her old one has expired, pregnancy may occur.
+When Good Birth Control Does Bad Things: It's highly unlikely that an implant will fail, but if used with a medication that can decrease effectiveness it may fail, and if a person does not get a new implant in time when their old one has expired, pregnancy may occur.

 Other methods which can be used as a backup method with an implant: Implants are so effective and free of user error that unless using a medication known or suspected to decrease effectiveness, a backup is not likely needed after the first two weeks post-insertion.
 But if a backup is needed, it can be used with any non-hormonal method.